 - Food is fabulous - the best in the area

-- Excellent service - staff will wake you to see the Northern Lights if you ask them to
+- Impeccable service - eccentric owner Fridrik is the perfect host and staff will wake you to see the Northern Lights if you ask them to

-- Most rooms have Jacuzzi tubs and volcano or river views; some have private balconies, too
+- All rooms have views - either north towards Hekla volcano and the Aurora or south towards the river and sunshine; some have private balconies, too

 - A car is required to make the most of the activities, although there is a bus service from Reykjavik and transfers can be arranged

 - It's not cheap, but you are in Europe's most expensive country!